Lake Eyre is a large, usually dry salt pan in the South Australian

 The huge salt lake is the terminal point of Australia's largest drainage system, the Lake Eyre basin.
 The lake is also Australia's lowest point with 15,2 m below sea level in Belt Bay and Madigan Gulf.

+Click on the links to jump to the topic that interests you most.
+But there is much more when you read through the entire page.
 Explore an unique and fascinating natural attraction in the South Australian Outback with me.

 The main tributaries into the lake are the rivers in south-west Queensland, the Diamantina and Georgina river systems and Cooper Creek.